Saudi-led coalition intercepts rebel drone from Yemen

 The Saudi-led coalition in Yemen said Saturday it had intercepted and destroyed an explosive-laden drone fired by Houthi rebels towards Saudi Arabia.

-The coalition said it has taken the operational procedures to deal with sources of threat and to protect civilians from such aerial attacks, without giving further details.
+The Saudi-led coalition said it has taken “operating procedures to protect civilians and civilian areas from such attacks”.

 *Ahmed Asmar contributed to this report from AnkaraAnadolu Agency website contains only a portion of the news stories offered to subscribers in the AA News Broadcasting System (HAS), and in summarized form.
 Please contact us for subscription options.